 3.1.
 Compiled Dataset

 The initial dataset was compiled of 2,298 sequences.
-Country data were missing for 131 records.
-The screening applying the exclusion criteria resulted in 680 sequences encompassing the complete S segment (NP and GPC genes) and 578 sequences of the RNA polymerase gene (L protein) which were used for the phylogenetic analyses.
+Country data were missing for 134 records.
+For phylogenetic analysis, 680 sequences of complete S segment (NP and GPC genes) and 578 sequences of the RNA polymerase gene (L protein) were used.
 Accession numbers of included and excluded sequences are available in Supplementary table 1.

 3.2.
 Descriptive Analysis

-Descriptive analysis of available metadata was performed for 1,369 unique records.
-Sequences were most commonly recorded from Nigeria (74.1%), followed by Sierra Leone (13.3%), Liberia (3.7%) and Cote d’Ivoire (3.5%) with the remainder (5.4%) obtained in Guinea, Benin, Mali, Togo and Ghana (Figure 1).
-Regional-level data of records were available for 33% of samples (n=460), of these 81% were from Nigeria 7.4% from Liberia, 3% from Sierra Leone and less than 2% from Guinea, Benin and Ghana.
-The regional distribution of records in Nigeria is shown in Figure 2, records predominantly came from the states of Edo, Ondo and Ebonyi in the South of the country.

-Human-derived LASV sequences comprise the majority of available records (91.5%), other species providing viral sequences include Mastomys spp.
-(3.5%), Mastomys natalensis (2.8%), Mastomys erythroleucus (1.3%), Mus baoulei (0.5%) and Hylomyscus pamfi (<0.1%) (Figure 3).
+Descriptive analysis of available metadata was performed for 2,298 records. ).
 The most recent record available was collected in 2019 with the first from 1969.
-Most records have been obtained since 2015 (59.1%), 36.6% of samples were collected between 2010 and 2015 with the remaining 4.3% collected in the previous 41 years.

-Figure 1 – Location data for the complied Lassa mammarenavirus (LASV) sequences as entered in NCBI GenBank database.
-(A) Plot of longitude (lon) by latitude (lat) data (n=1,954) Circle size correspond to location frequency (n).
-Where latitude and longitude data were not available the region or country location data were used.
-(B) Country of LASV sample collection according to year (n=2088).
-(C) The region in country of which LASV was detected (n=460)

-Figure 2 -Regional distribution of records in Nigeria showing predominance of data from Edo, Ondo and Ebonyi states.

-Figure 3 - Host species data for the complied Lassa mammareanvirus (LASV) sequences, as entered in NCBI GenBank database.
-The colour key is per host species of LASV detection.
-(A) LASV sequences plotted longitude (lon) by latitude (lat), according to year range collected (shape) and host species (n=1,954).
-Samples where latitude and longitude were not available the region or country latitude and longitude were used.
-(B) Host species which LASV sequences were obtained by year of collection (n=2088).
+Most samples have been obtained since 2000, more than half of all samples have been obtained since 2016 (Figure 1A), 190 samples did not have an associated year of sampling.
+Sequences were most commonly recorded from Nigeria (53%), followed by Guinea (19%) Sierra Leone (13%), Liberia (4%) and Cote d’Ivoire (3%) with the remainder obtained from, Benin, Ghana, Mali and Togo or the country of origin not reported(Figure 1C).
+Regional-level data of records were available for 41% of samples (n=958), of these 54% were from Nigeria, 40% from Guinea and less than 2% from Benin, Ghana, Liberia and Sierra Leone..
+The regional distribution of records is shown as points in Figure 1B with the size of the points related to the number of samples obtained from that site. .

+Human-derived LASV sequences comprise the majority of available records (62%), other species providing viral sequences include Mastomys natalensis (27%), Mastomys spp.
+(2%), , Mastomys erythroleucus, Mus baouleiand Hylomyscus pamfi (all <1%) (Figure 1B).
+The species sampled was not documented in 8% of records.

+Figure 1 – A The year of sampling for all Lassa mammarenavirus sequences retrieved from NCBI GenBank with colour corresponding to country of origin (n = 2298).
+B Host species sampled LASV sequences were obtained by year of collection (n=2088).
+C Location data for the complied Lassa mammarenavirus (LASV) sequences as recorded in NCBI GenBank database Country of LASV sample collection is shown by country colour (n=2164).
+The location of the sample where available is shown by the circles on the map (n=956).
+The size of the circle corresponds to the number of samples obtained at that location.

 3.3.
 Phylogenetic Analysis